Packing for Camp

 - 6 or 7 pairs of Timanous Shorts

-- At least one pair must be the gray jam-style camp short as these shorts are required on Sundays and special occasions.
-Some boys prefer this style but most seem to like the Mesh Shorts or the B-Dry Short.
+- At least one pair must be gray camp shorts with green stripes as these shorts are required on Sundays and special occasions.
+Some boys prefer this style but most seem to like the B-Dry Short.
 The adult sizes of the B-Dry shorts have pockets which is a plus for many boys.
 Maine Camp Outfitters has not found a similar short with pockets in the children’s sizes.

 - 6 or 7 Timanous T-shirts

 - This can be any combination of long and short sleeve Timanous T-shirts.
-We would recommend mostly short sleeve shirts
+We would recommend mostly short sleeve shirts.
+At least 2 must be the “Camp Logo Cotton Shirt”

 - 1 pair of Timanous Sweatpants